 My philosophical identity is secular humanist, in complete awe of the universe including my fellows and myself.
 In furtherance of that identity, I am a life member in the Freedom from Religion Foundation, American Atheists, the National Center for Science Education, and the national Libertarian Party (despite estrangement over the past few years).
 I hold regular memberships in Sigma Xi (an honorary scientific research organization), American Humanist Association, Americans United for Separation of Church and State, the Atlanta Freethought Society, the Human Rights Campaign, and the Center for Inquiry.

-I have been married two decades to my best friend, Miriam, American but formerly of the United Kingdom and Canada.
+I have been married 23 years to my best friend (and for years, business colleague), Miriam Carver, American citizen, born in the United Kingdom, and naturalized in Canada.